Tiny-Earth/DemoSite/site/src/design.md

 ### Bloom's Taxonomy (Affective Domain)

 Bloom's Taxonomy also includes an affective domain, which encompasses how we process things emotionally when learning.
 The domain includes outcomes related to beliefs, attitudes, motivations, feelings, and behaviors.

+!!! tip ""

     #### Affective Domain: Now You Try!